Skip to main content

 • are not able to move your finger or hold things

-These might be signs of a broken finger.
+These are signs you may have a broken finger.

 Content supplied by the NHS and adapted for Ireland by the HSE